-Neither PWM output switches until the soft-start voltage (V{SS}) exceeds the oscillator's valley voltage.
-Additionally, the reference on each linear's amplifier is clamped to the soft-start voltage.
-Holding the SS pin low (with an open drain or open collector signal) turns off all four regulators.
+The PWM output does not switch until the soft-start voltage (V{SS}) exceeds the oscillator's valley voltage.
+The references on each linear's error amplifier are clamped to the soft-start voltage.
+Holding the SS pin low (with an open drain or collector signal) turns off all four regulators.